Website Privacy Notice

 This notice explains why Knowles collects information concerning the users of the Services (each a "user", "you" or “your”), what type of information we collect and how we use that information.
 This Privacy Notice applies to any such information collected via any Service which displays it (or a link to it).

-This notice has been last updated on 01 August 2018.
+This notice was last updated on 01 September 2022.

 2. What data we collect